tchuam0215/SSH-GITHUB/Readme.md

 4. Push the local repo with changes to github via ssh.
 5. do some git command (status log commit and check the changes to the remote repo).

-# command used in this repository :
+# Command used in this repository :

 -